 soon as possible.

 - Orthopedic treatment.
 May include bracing and splinting.
 Surgery may also be needed.
-For example:

 - Rodding.
 Metal rods are inserted to help hold in place (stabilize) and prevent deformities

 - Dental procedures.
 Treatments, including capping teeth, braces, and surgery may be needed.

 - Physical and occupational therapy.
 Both are very important in babies and children with OI.

 - Assistive devices.
 Wheelchairs and other custom-made equipment may be needed as babies get older.